ScottKnappNJ/CleaningDataProject/CodeBook.md

 **6. Appropriately label the data set with descriptive variable names**

-        * extract the column names into a vector called col_data2 using colnames()
+        * col_data2 extracts the column names into a vector using colnames()
         * replace the "code"" column name with "activty" using col_data[2] <-
         * using gsub() make the following replacement:
                 * ^t <- Time